pydrofoil/pydrofoil/docs/building_pydrofoil.md

 - git
 - opam
 - python3
+- libffi and its development headers (package libffi-dev on Ubuntu)
 - Sail 0.14 (see next section).

 All the other Pydrofoil build requirements are downloaded automatically by the